Dentures – Wall Township, NJ

 Are Implant Dentures More Expensive?

-Yes, implant dentures in Wall Township are more expensive upfront; however, they are actually much more cost-effective in the long run.
+Yes, implant dentures are more expensive upfront; however, they are actually much more cost-effective in the long run.
 Why?
 Because unlike traditional dentures that only sit on top of your gums, implant dentures are surgically placed into your jawbone, creating a stable and firm foundation for your customized denture.
 Not to mention, they can remain firmly in place for a lifetime, never requiring replacement as long as you commit to taking care of your smile.

 Does Dental Insurance Cover Dentures?